Objects for Everyday Resilience

 Marginalised and vulnerable communities have had to develop coping strategies or acts of resilience for a long time.
 However, COVID-19 lockdowns intensified the conditions under which resilience was built and used.
 This is not only true for those marginalised communities but for people from all walks of life.

-The pandemic has highlighted, in simple terms, the stark divide between the ‘haves’ and the ‘have nots’.
-People’s pre-existing physical conditions and material resources (or lack of them), impact their ability to protect themselves from the virus.
+The pandemic highlighted, in simple terms, the stark divide between the ‘haves’ and the ‘have nots’.
+People’s pre-existing physical conditions and material resources (or lack of them), impacted their ability to protect themselves from the virus.

 Working with objects

-Working with objects enables interaction beyond language barriers and enables alternatives to the re-telling of experiences.
-This means it is especially useful when working with people who have experienced trauma, marginalisation or mental health challenges.
+Working with objects enabled interaction beyond language barriers and enabled alternatives to the re-telling of experiences.
+This meant it was especially useful when working with people who have experienced trauma, marginalisation or mental health challenges.

 Collecting data

-Participants will be invited to photograph and submit objects that have supported their resilience during the pandemic.
-To guide people when they put forward their objects, we will ask about:
+Participants were invited to photograph and submit objects that supported their resilience during the pandemic.
+To guide people when they put forward their objects, we asked about:

-We will use a combined object-based photovoice and digital ethnography approach.
-This will allow us to investigate the strengths of digital and object-based methods for individuals who may not respond as well to traditional research methods, including marginalised and vulnerable young people.
+We used a combined object-based photovoice and digital ethnography approach.
+This allowed us to investigate the strengths of digital and object-based methods for individuals who may not have responded as well to traditional research methods, including marginalised and vulnerable young people.

-Through these activities, ‘Objects for Everyday Resilience’ aims to address knowledge gaps in the study of resilience during the pandemic and enable the development of shared resources to support resilience during recovery from the pandemic and beyond.
+Through these activities, ‘Objects for Everyday Resilience’ aimed to address knowledge gaps in the study of resilience during the pandemic and enabled the development of shared resources to support resilience during recovery from the pandemic and beyond.